YordanSeccl/kross2/site/content/blog/raindrop-pensions-self-employed.md

 ---
+ogimage: /img/raindrop-og.jpg
+authors:
+  - Dan Marsh
 title: Meet Raindrop… flexible pensions for the self-employed
 date: 2020-12-18T05:15:10.000Z
-description: >-
+description: ""
 metatitle: Seccl | Meet Raindrop...flexible pensions for the self-employed
 metadescription: Say hello to one of our latest clients, Raindrop – an exciting young business that’s putting flexible pensions in the hands of the UK’s growing army of self-employed.

-authors:
-  - Dan Marsh
+author: Yordan Monev
 categories:
   - growth
 image: /img/raindrop-header.jpg
-imagewebp:
+imagewebp: null
-ogimage: /img/raindrop-og.jpg
 type: blog
 ---
 I always say that one of the best things about my day job is that I get to work with some of the most innovative firms in financial services today.
 And our latest client, <a href="https://myraindrop.co.uk/" target="_blank">Raindrop</a>, is the perfect example.

 {{< figure src="/img/raindrop-square.jpg" class="left25">}}